our Planet

 AN EMISSIONS STORY

 TRT began the Vegetable Oil Growth Project in 2019 with the goal of developing new and growing existing products with sustainable vegetable oil feedstock alternatives.
+In 2022, TRT succeeded in replacing all of our tallow feedstock with vegetable oil alternatives.
 This is both economically and environmentally important to TRT.
-TRT is vertically integrated with our suppliers in Southeast Asia and can take advantage of our deep water port to bring vegetable oils to our facility at lower cost.
+TRT is vertically integrated with our suppliers in Southeast Asia and can take advantage of our deep-water port to bring vegetable oils to our facility at lower cost.
 Beyond the economic impact, this conversion has two environmental affects: first it reduces the amount of truck and rail traffic that delivers tallow for processing and replaces that mode of transportation with vessel tanker deliveries which have far less GHG impact.
 However, the greater savings on GHG emissions is how that tallow will be utilized when not coming to TRT.
 Tallow is not only a raw material for our industry but is also used as a biofuel alternative to petro fuels in other industries.
-By replacing tallow with vegetable oil the tallow will likely be used as a fuel.
+By replacing tallow with vegetable oil, the tallow will likely be used as a fuel.
 TRT has direct experience with tallow as a fuel as it was our primary fuel from 2002 to 2014.
 Compared to petro fuels, tallow burns much cleaner, it contains no sulfur and therefore does not release sulfur dioxide.
-Additionally, it burns more completely than most petro fuels because of oxygen entrained in its chemical makeup, allowing for more complete combustion and 30% less nitrogen oxide development.
-And when combusted tallow, also releases just over half the amount of CO2 into the atmosphere.
+Additionally, tallow burns more completely than most petro fuels because of oxygen entrained in its chemical makeup, allowing for more complete combustion and 30% less nitrogen oxide development.
+And when combusted, tallow releases just over half the amount of CO2 into the atmosphere.
 Between 2019 and 2020, the project potentially reduced CO2 loadings by 13,000 tons and upon completion, will provide a reduction in emissions of over 400,000 MT every year!
 At TRT, we continue to look for new ways, both direct and indirect, to reduce our carbon footprint and will continue to help meet the goals of the Paris Climate Accord and UN Sustainable Development Goals.

 MONITORING

-TRT closely monitors emissions, ones we are directly responsible for ( Scope 1), those that are the result of purchased electricity (Scope 2) and those from our supply chain and transportation (Scope 3).
+TRT closely monitors emissions, that we are directly responsible for ( Scope 1), those that are the result of purchased electricity (Scope 2) and those from our supply chain and transportation (Scope 3).
+TRT believes that by monitoring these emissions individually we can better focus on reducing them in kind.
 Our performance since adopting the goals of the Paris Climate Accord can be seen in the emissions tables below.
-In our efforts to reduce emissions, we have converted to natural gas as our primary fuel, and the NOB fuel became a saleable fuel to offset other uses of petroleum.
-The gas conversion led to better scope one and two emissions.
+In our efforts to reduce emissions, we have taken steps of change.
+Since converting to natural gas as our primary fuel, the NOB fuel became a saleable fuel to offset other uses of petroleum.
+The gas conversion led to better scope one and two emissions as our CHP system creates over half of our electric demand.
 TRT is one of the few, if not the only oleochemical facility in North America with transparency on Scope 3 emissions.
-TRT believes that by monitoring these emissions individually we can better focus on reducing them in kind.
-In 2020, you can clearly see the emissions per pound of production has steadily fallen over the last few years speaking to our overall efficiency.
-The other improvement of note, not necessarily due to our direct involvement, is the overall reduction in scope two emissions as the grid we rely on converts to renewable energy sources.
+Converting to an all-vegetable oil base will reduce Scope 3 emissions by replacing tanker truck and rail supply chains with a marine vessel supply chain that moves bulk oil much more efficiently.

 DIRECT EMISSIONS